kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/README-old.md

 ## Lab Section 6 - Setup of Discovered Devices

-At this point in the lab the setup steps for the lab environment are done, DNS and DHCP are set up, ISE is integrated and DNA Center is ready for deploying configurations.
+At this point in the lab the setup steps for the lab environment are done, DNS and DHCP are set up, ISE is integrated and Catalyst Center is ready for deploying configurations.
 In this section we will deploy the templates to configure the discovered devices.
 Note we could have automated this process too but wanted to separate this out so you can make modifications as you might need to for testing purposes.

 ### Lab SubSection 6.1 - 9300 Target Preparation